tilezen/vector-datasource/docs/layers.md

 Individual `building:part` geometries following the [Simple 3D Buildings](http://wiki.openstreetmap.org/wiki/Simple_3D_Buildings) tags at higher zoom levels.

-Mapzen calculates the `landuse_kind` value by intercutting buildings with the landuse layer to determine if a building is over a parks, hospitals, universities or other landuse features.
+Mapzen calculates the `landuse_kind` value by intercutting `buildings` with the `landuse` layer to determine if a building is over a parks, hospitals, universities or other landuse features.
 Use this property to modify the visual appearance of buildings over these features.
-For instance, light grey buildings look great in general, but aren't legible over most landuse colors unless they are darkened (or colorized to match the landuse).
+For instance, light grey buildings look great in general, but aren't legible over most landuse colors unless they are darkened (or colorized to match landuse styling).

 **Building properties (common):**